sayeraselvan/Bioinformatics_beginner/README.md

 # Welcome to the Bioinformatics Cheatsheet

 Hi all, this is me documenting some of the useful `awk` and `sed` commands that can be used in Linux-Ubuntu for bioinformatics tasks.
+Along with this, I will be adding all my bioinformtics command lines used for NGS data analysis for the process.
 My edition has modified and revised this.
 Thank you!

 ## Basic File Operations
 Here are some fundamental commands for file operations: